Brit Milah/Hatafat: Required (Approved certification of the procedure is also acceptable.)

 Mikveh: Required (The Mikvah at Beth Hillel B’Nai Emunah in Wilmette, Ill. or a natural mikveh – Lake Michigan)

 Bet Din: Required (Rabbis, lay leaders, and/or scholars)

-Students Accepted: Scholarship, Chai, Mitzvah
+Students Accepted: Mitzvah, Chai, Scholarship

-After working full time for 11 years on the streets of Chicago with LGBTQ and/or homeless youth, I started a game company and a spiritual direction practice.
-We mostly make tabletop games with social impact (the first one is about homelessness).
-In addition, I am a partner at AlleyCat Comican s in Chicago.
-During all this, I have been the founder and rabbi of the Mitziut Jewish Community, an alternative, independent Jewish community that gathers for Shabbos, holidays, learning and schmoozing, all with a spiritual and mystical flavor.
+After working full time for 11 years on the streets of Chicago, Ill. with LGBTQ+ and/or homeless youth, I started a game company and a spiritual direction practice.
+We mostly make tabletop games with social impact.
+For example, our first game is about homelessness.
+In addition, I am a partner at AlleyCat Comics in Chicago.
+During all this, I served as the founder and rabbi of the Mitziut Jewish Community, an alternative, independent Jewish community that gathers for Shabbat, holidays, learning and schmoozing — all with a spiritual and mystical flavor.
 I also co-founded the now defunct Black Rock Jewish Community Center (JCC).

 Most importantly, I am a dad.

 In closing, I don’t have answers for you — I have information and questions.
 I will accompany you on your spiritual journey, sharing my experience and education, as you seek answers (or at least responses) to your questions.